wp-plugins/events-manager/readme.txt

 Bugfix: locations with apostrophe were duplicated
 Bugfix: bloginfo('wpurl') instead of bloginfo('url')
 Bugfix: now loading textdomain in the new (not deprecated) way

+2.2b
+Adding a option to get events through a select